PieterjanVerhelst/eel-meta-analysis/README.md

 11. `identify_migration.R`: Code that identifies records as migration based on a speed and distance threshold.
 	+ 11a. `identify_migration_functions.R`: functions to identify migration.
 12. `create_distance_plot.R`: Create plots with travelled distance per eel and store as .pdf
+12. `process_migration_data.R`: process migration data by combining the datasets of the different studies and calculate the number of migratory eels per study